The Sandlot: Heading Home: Reception

+Kevin Carr of 7M Pictures said it's "about what I expected for a direct-to-DVD second sequel".
 Heather Boerner of Common Sense Media gave the film four out of five stars, writing: "If you mixed Back to the Future with A Christmas Carol and sprinkled in a liberal dose of baseball fandom, you'd end up with this sweet, fun baseball movie that entertains while it instructs".
+David Cornelius of DVD Talk said, "While not as awful as most of these types of sequels, it offers nothing that comes close enough to matching the joy and wonder of the first film."